 What causes hiatus hernia and how common is it?

 The exact number of people with a hiatus hernia is not known, as many people with a hiatus hernia do not have symptoms.
 However, they are thought to be common.
-Some studies suggest that up to a quarter of people being investigated for indigestion (dyspepsia) are discovered to have a hiatus hernia.
+Some studies suggest that up to half of people having tests for indigestion (dyspepsia) are discovered to have a hiatus hernia.

 The cause of hiatus hernia is not clear.
 It is thought that most develop in people over the age of 50 years.
 It may be that the diaphragm muscle weakens with age.
 This allows part of the stomach to protrude through the hole in the diaphragm.
-Factors which increase the pressure in the abdomen, such as regular coughing, repeated lifting of heavy objects, or obesity, may increase the risk of developing a hiatus hernia.
+Factors which increase the pressure in the tummy (abdomen), such as regular coughing, repeated lifting of heavy objects, or obesity, may increase the risk of developing a hiatus hernia.
+It may be more likely if one of your close relatives has a hiatus hernia.

-(There is a rare type of hiatus hernia which occurs in newborn babies, due to a congenital defect of the stomach or diaphragm.
-'Congential' means that the condition is present from birth.
-This rare type is not dealt with further in this leaflet.)
+There is a rare type of hiatus hernia which occurs in newborn babies, due to a congenital defect of the stomach or diaphragm.
+'Congenital' means that the condition is present from birth.
+This rare type is not dealt with further in this leaflet.

 What are the symptoms of hiatus hernia?